eProsima/Fast-DDS-docs/docs/notes.rst

 This release includes the following features:

-* Implementation of :ref:`liveliness-qos` QoS
+* Implementation of :ref:`liveliness-qos` QoS.

 It also adds the following bug fixes and improvements:

-* Fix for get_change on history, which was causing issues during discovery
+* Fix for get_change on history, which was causing issues during discovery.
-* Fix for announcement of participant state, which was sending ParticipantBuiltinData twice
+* Fix for announcement of participant state, which was sending ParticipantBuiltinData twice.
-* Fix for closing multicast UDP channel
+* Fix for closing multicast UDP channel.
-* Fix for race conditions in SubscriberHistory, UDPTransportInterface and StatefulReader
+* Fix for race conditions in SubscriberHistory, UDPTransportInterface and StatefulReader.
-* Fix for lroundl error on Windows in Time_t
+* Fix for lroundl error on Windows in Time_t.
-* CDR & IDL submodules update
+* CDR & IDL submodules update.
-* Use of java 1.8 or greater for fastrtpsgen.jar generation
+* Use of java 1.8 or greater for fastrtpsgen.jar generation.

-**Note:** If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL files using *fastrtpsgen*
+**Note:** If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL files using *fastrtpsgen*.

 Version 1.8.0
 ^^^^^^^^^^^^^

 This release included the following features:

-* Implementation of IDL 4.2
+* Implementation of IDL 4.2.
-* Implementation of :ref:`deadline-qos` QoS
+* Implementation of :ref:`deadline-qos` QoS.
-* Implementation of :ref:`lifespan-qos` QoS
+* Implementation of :ref:`lifespan-qos` QoS.
-* Implementation of :ref:`disable-positive-acks-qos` QoS
+* Implementation of :ref:`disable-positive-acks-qos` QoS.
-* Secure sockets on TCP transport (:ref:`TLS`)
+* Secure sockets on TCP transport (:ref:`TLS`).

 It also adds the following improvements and bug fixes:

-* Real-time improvements: non-blocking write calls for best-effort writers, addition of fixed size strings, fixed size bitmaps, resource limited vectors, etc
+* Real-time improvements: non-blocking write calls for best-effort writers, addition of fixed size strings, fixed size bitmaps, resource limited vectors, etc.
-* Duration parameters now use nanoseconds
+* Duration parameters now use nanoseconds.
-* Configuration of participant mutation tries (see :ref:`participantconfiguration`)
+* Configuration of participant mutation tries (see :ref:`participantconfiguration`).
-* Automatic calculation of the port when a value of 0 is received on the endpoint custom locators
+* Automatic calculation of the port when a value of 0 is received on the endpoint custom locators.
-* Non-local addresses are now filtered from whitelists
+* Non-local addresses are now filtered from whitelists.
-* Optimization of check for acked status for stateful writers
+* Optimization of check for acked status for stateful writers.
-* Linked libs are now not exposed when the target is a shared lib
+* Linked libs are now not exposed when the target is a shared lib.
-* Limitation on the domain ID has been added
+* Limitation on the domain ID has been added.
-* UDP non-blocking send is now optional and configurable via XML
+* UDP non-blocking send is now optional and configurable via XML.
-* Fix for non-deterministic tests
+* Fix for non-deterministic tests.
-* Fix for ReaderProxy history being reloaded incorrectly in some cases
+* Fix for ReaderProxy history being reloaded incorrectly in some cases.
-* Fix for RTPS domain hostid being potentially not unique
+* Fix for RTPS domain hostid being potentially not unique.
-* Fix for participants with different lease expiration times failing to reconnect
+* Fix for participants with different lease expiration times failing to reconnect.

 **Known issues**

 * When using TPC transport, sometimes callbacks are not invoked when removing a participant due to a bug in ASIO.

-**Note:** If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL files using *fastrtpsgen*
+**Note:** If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL files using *fastrtpsgen*.

 Version 1.7.2
 ^^^^^^^^^^^^^